-- Observing and documenting the relevant features of bloodstains and patterns (the objective features, e.g., size, shape, distribution, visual appearance, and location in its environmental or physical context); - Preliminary classification of bloodstain patterns; - Selecting and sampling of bloodstains and securing items with bloodstains, for DNA and/or RNA analysis;
+- Presumptive testing of blood, the expert should indicate in their report if the presumptive test is positive and if they assume the stains are blood; - Observing and documenting the relevant features of bloodstains and patterns (the objective features, e.g., size, shape, distribution, visual appearance, and location in its environmental or physical context); - Preliminary classification of bloodstain patterns distinguishing bloodstain patterns from one another; - Selecting and sampling of bloodstains and securing items with bloodstains, further lab examination and/or for DNA and/or RNA analysis.
+Based on the findings of the DNA expert, the BPA expert can make an assumption concerning the donor(s) of the bloodstains.
+Such assumptions should be made explicit in the report;